Mat2314/selfapp/README.md

 Application by default is set to a production mode.
 To start the app run the command `docker-compose up` and go to `http://127.0.0.1:8899/selfapp/` in your browser.

+### Users initialization
+To add some users into the database you can simply register a new account (no email confirmation is required at this point) or you can use django command manager to create 3 new accounts with data located in `media/csv_files/users.csv`.

+To add user accounts run command `python manage.py loadusers media/csv_files/users.csv`

 ### Environments
 To switch between production environment and development environment go to environments and run `prodmode.sh` for the production envrionment or `devmode.sh` for the development environment.